Code-Institute-Submissions/TjoAlex-constructionconsultant/README.md

  * In the future maybe more two column sections could be implemented regarding further subjects that the company would like to let their customers to know more about.
  * Implementing programming code that can make so that the Send us a message section could be sent directly from the site.
  * In the future maybe more people will be deployed and more people could be presented in the Our team section.
+ * One thing to maybe have in consideration for the future is the headers on top of the page slightly visually compete with the images, making the text hard to see.
+One thing to maybe implement in the future could then be to maybe add a square as background of the text to make it even more easy to see for the user.

  # Technologies
 This project was built using the following technologies